John Nanson: Politics

 Nanson was elected to parliament at the 1901 state election, winning the seat of Murchison from the sitting member, Samuel Mitchell.
 In November 1901, after only seven months as an MP, he was made Minister for Lands in the newly formed Morgans ministry, which lasted for just 32 days.
 Nanson was elevated to the ministry for a second time in January 1904, as a minister without portfolio in the James ministry.
 He replaced Hector Rason as Minister for Works a few months later, but the government fell in August 1904 (after a vote of no confidence).

 At the 1904 state election, Nanson had switched seats, defeating Patrick Stone in the seat of Greenough.
 His old seat, Murchison, was lost to the Labor Party.
 However, Nanson did not re-contest his seat at the 1905 election, instead travelling to England to study law.
 He was called to the bar in 1908, and later that year returned to Australia, reclaiming the seat of Greenough at the 1908 state election.
 Nanson was elevated to the ministry for a third time in May 1909, as a minister without portfolio in the Moore ministry.
 In a reshuffle the following month, he was made Attorney-General and Minister for Education.
 He retained his portfolios when Frank Wilson replaced Newton Moore as premier in September 1910, but the government was defeated at the 1911 election.

 Later life

 Nanson left for England in 1913, and did not re-contest Greenough at the 1914 election.
 He died in Wimborne, Dorset, in February 1916, aged 52.

-He had married Janet Drummond Durlacher in 1887, with whom he had three children.
+Private life

+He and Janet Drummond Durlacher were married in 1887.
+She was a journalist working for the West Australian.
+They had two children but only one survived to be an adult.
+Janet Nanson wrote under the nom de plume of "Sigma" in Perth and when she worked for the Western Mail as the founding writer of "Aunt Mary".
+She turned to writing about politics for the while her husband was the Morning Herald's owner.
+She died in 1943 in Perth.